Skip to main content Skip to footer

 Education Property Tax

 Education taxes are not subject to control or review by the City of Lethbridge.
-Under Provincial legislation the City is required to administer and collect the education tax on behalf of the Province for public and separate school boards.
+Mandated and regulated by Provincial legislation, the City is responsible for administering and collecting education taxes on behalf of the Province, specifically for public and separate school boards.

-The total assessment of all property in a municipality is used as the basis to calculate that municipality’s share of the total provincial amount.
-Every municipality’s share of the total provincial amount is called the education property tax requisition.
-Annually, the Province sends out these requisitions to all municipalities in the province.
-The municipality is then required by Provincial legislation to collect the revenue required to pay the requisition through the property assessment and tax system.
+The Alberta Government annually determines the total revenue required for education purposes across the province through the property taxation system.
+The total assessment of all properties in a municipality is used as the basis to calculating the municipality's share of the total provincial amount.
+Every municipality's share of the total provincial amount is called the education property tax requisition.
+Annually, the Province issues these requisitions to all municipalities, obligating them to collect the necessary revenue through property assessment and taxation.

-Your property assessment is used to calculate your share of the revenue required to pay the requisition for Lethbridge.
-This part of your total property tax bill is collected by the City and sent to the Alberta Government.
-This is not additional revenue for the City.
+Your property assessment is used to calculate your share of the revenue required for the City's requisition.
+The City collects this portion from your property tax bill and remits it to the Alberta Government.
+It's important to note that this is not additional revenue for the City.

-All property owners in Lethbridge, residential and non-residential, are required to pay education property taxes including those without children in school and senior citizens.
+All property owners in Lethbridge, both residential and non-residential, are obligated to pay education property taxes, regardless of whether they have children in school or are senior citizens.

-Individuals who own property located in an area where a separate school district exists can file a School Support Declaration to declare their Roman Catholic faith.
-If the notice is not returned, the property will be assessed as public and the education property taxes will be directed to the Alberta School Foundation Fund and redistributed on an equal per-student amount to the public and separate school boards.
-Property owners can update their School Support Notice at any time.
-Changes effect the next calendar year.
+Property owners in areas with a separate school district can file a School Support Declaration to declare their Roman Catholic faith.
+Failure to return this notice results in the property being assessed as public, and education property taxes are then directed to the Alberta School Foundation Fund.
+Regardless of declaration, all funds are redistributed on an equal per-student amount to the public and separate school boards.
+Property owners can update their School Support Notice at any time, with changes taking effect in the next calendar year.

-The following information is provided by the Government of Alberta: "Education property taxes support public and separate school students in grades 1 to 12.
-Education property taxes are pooled and then distributed to all Alberta school boards on an equal per-student basis.
-The majority of these funds are for instruction, including teacher salaries, textbooks, and other classroom resources."
+"Education property taxes support public and separate school students in grades 1 to 12.
+Education property taxes are pooled and then distributed to all Alberta school boards on a per-student basis.
+The majority of, these funds are for instruction, teacher salaries, textbooks, and other classroom resources."

-For further information, please see Alberta Education Property Tax .
+For more details, refer to Alberta Education Property Tax .

 This website uses cookies to enhance usability and provide you with a more personal experience.
 By using this website, you agree to our use of cookies as explained in our Privacy Policy.